jolfe/mern-ride-hitch/README.md

 ## Notes

 If I had more time I am certain I could implement the step feature.
-I have been very busy and haven't had enough time to dedicate to this project, though I am planning on implementing the step tomorrow probably, and subsequently building a SPA frontend
+I have been very busy and haven't had enough time to dedicate to this project, though I am planning on implementing the step tomorrow probably, and subsequently building a SPA frontend.
+Also in hindsight I should've ref'd the User schema to the Transaction schema, but it was too far along to change courses.